 I never had sun dried tomatoes growing up.
 The only time I even came across them was when we went to the King of Prussia Mall (aka the fancy mall) and ate the free sample pasta from the food court bistro (clearly the fanciest of all food court shops).

 Sun-dried tomatoes are always in my pantry these days.
+For this recipe, I use dry sun dried tomatoes--not the kind packed in oil.
 I buy them from Whole Foods or Trader Joes, and they are great in cream sauces like this because of how much flavor they add to a dish.

 I start this sun-dried tomato alfredo the same way I start my one pot alfredo, with a little bit of garlic cooked for about 30 seconds before adding the cashew milk.
 It’s just enough garlic flavor to make this not a one-note cheese dish.

 You’re going to boil the pasta directly in the cashew milk and sun-dried tomatoes.
-I do 6 of the seven cups of cashew milk for one box of pasta (I always cook with Barilla Plus Protein which is 5sp a serving).
+I do 6 of the seven cups of cashew milk for one box of pasta, but you can use half chicken stock.

 Once the pasta is just slightly undercooked (about 6 minutes), you’re going to add the tomato paste and cup of cashew milk mixed with the flour.
 The already thickening sauce will get much thicker as the flour cooks.